HensemLin/RH-Whatsapp-API-v1.0.0/RH-Whatsapp-API v1.0.0.md

 POST https://whatsapp.replyherotech.com/whatsapp/uploads/media_upload
 ```

 To complete some of the API calls such as [[#Send WhatsApp Template]], you need to have a media ID.
-You can retrieve the media ID but uploading the media.
+You can retrieve the media ID by uploading the media.

 <hr>

 ### Upload Media
 Once you have successfully uploaded media files to the API, the media ID is included in the response to your call.